Puneeth-n/epazote/README.md

  - my service 1
  - other service
  - redirect service

-### services - name (string)
-A string that identifies your service used when posting the logs, in must cases could be the same as the service name.

 ### services - url (string)
 URL of the service to supervise